swissmanu/mse-paper-rxjs-debugger/content/supplementary-material.md

 \pagebreak

 # Introduction

-This report complements the research paper "Debugging Support for Reactive Programming: User-Centered Development of a Debugger for RxJS".
-The report compiles all usability validation results collected during the development of the presented RxJS debugging extension.
+This document complements the research paper "Debugging Support for Reactive Programming: Feasibility of a Ready-to-hand Debugger for RxJS" during the double-blind review process.

-The main research paper is available on Github:

-**WARNING: This link might reveal the author(s) identity/identities:** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger).

 \pagebreak